RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 ## Other/Misc
-* A lot of functional-but-as-a-workaround stuff present in the previous Master version (0.9.5.0c) is now fully functional as intended
+* A lot of functional-but-as-a-workaround stuff present in master_0.G is now fully functional as intended
 * A **lot** of bugfixes, too many I lost count, the issue tracker (at the Expansion) is not even remotely representative.
 Thank you contributors.